Ninja-Squad/ninja-squad.github.com/_posts/2017-08-17-what-is-new-angular-5.md

     {% endraw %}

 The date pipe has several breaking changes.
-I won't list them, it's easier to check out the release note.
+I won't list them, it's easier to check out the [commit message](https://github.com/angular/angular/commit/079d884).

 All things are not lost if you want to keep the "old" pipes for now, as they have been kept in a new module `DeprecatedI18NPipesModule`,